Youth Hockey President

 Coach Soltys’s roll as organizational GM entails overseeing every aspect of the Academy and our youth program all the way up to supervising and recruiting for our NAHL team.

-Nick enters the 22-23 season as our veteran U18 Academy Development Director.
+Nick enters the 22-23 season as our veteran U18 Coach.
 Prior to his first two years with us, he spent two seasons at U18 with much success at our NAHL East Rival, The New Jersey Titans affiliate team, with 81-29-5 record.
 In those two seasons, his players earned a total of 40 games of call ups, 12 advancements into the USHL or NAHL, top 20 finishes, and an Atlantic District Finalist (Covid-19 DNP Final).
 In 2020-2022 as the Maine Nordiques academy’s affiliate team Head Coach, Nick brought the Nordiques a top 10 team ranking each year.
-Most importantly is his academy players developed and advanced. (see https://mainenordiquesacademy.com/our-athletes/where-are-they-now/).
+Most importantly is his academy players developed and advanced. (see Where Are They Now).